 Regular Season Competition/Non-Conference Schedule.
-Each institution shall play a non-conference schedule that has an average RPI ranking of 150 or better for the 2017-18 academic year and beyond.
-This RPI ranking shall be calculated using either; 1) the most recent three-year NCAA RPI average available when the game contract is signed by both parties (i.e. available Selection Sunday of the season prior to execution of the game contact), or 2) the three-year NCAA RPI average available immediately prior to the game (i.e. available Selection Sunday of the season prior to the game), whichever is more beneficial to the institution.
+Each institution shall play a non-conference schedule that has an average RPI/NET ranking of 150 or better.
+For the 2019-20 season, this ranking shall be calculated using either; 1) the most recent three-year NCAA RPI average available when the game contract is signed by both parties (i.e. available Selection Sunday of the season prior to execution of the game contact), or 2) the three-year NCAA RPI-RPI-NET average available immediately prior to the game (i.e. available Selection Sunday of the season prior to the game), whichever is more beneficial to the institution.
 An institution that does not comply with this policy shall have its NCAA Tournament revenue distribution reduced by the equivalent of one unit.
-[Adopted: 5/4/16, Revised: 4/27/17]
+[Adopted: 5/4/16, Revised: 4/27/17, 3/13/19]

-- 1. Multi-team Events.
-RPI calculations for multi-team events (MTE's) shall be calculated by using either; 1) the average RPI of all teams in the tournament or 2) the RPI of all known opponents, whichever is more beneficial to the institution.
-[Revised: 4/27/17] - 2.
-SEC/Big 12 Challenge.
-RPI calculations for teams participating in the SEC/Big 12 Challenge shall be calculated using either; 1) the three-year average of the designated Challenge opponent or 2) the average of all members of the Big 12 Conference, whichever is more beneficial to the institution.
-For teams not participating in the SEC/Big 12 Challenge, the RPI average of all members of the Big 12 Conference may be used in place of the RPI ranking of one non-conference opponent during the first year of a two-year Challenge cycle.
-[Revised: 4/27/17]
+1. Multi-team Events.
+NET calculations for multi-team events (MTE's) shall be calculated by using either; 1) the average NET of all teams in the tournament or 2) the NET of all known opponents, whichever is more beneficial to the institution.
+[Revised: 4/27/17, 3/13/19]

+2. SEC/Big 12 Challenge.
+NET calculations for teams participating in the SEC/Big 12 Challenge shall be calculated using either; 1) the three-year RPI-RPI-NET average of the designated Challenge opponent or 2) the NET average of all members of the Big 12 Conference, whichever is more beneficial to the institution.
+NET calculations for teams not participating in the SEC/Big 12 Challenge shall be calculated using either; 1) the three-year RPI-RPI-NET average of its American Athletic Conference opponent, or 2) the NET average of all members of the Big 12 Conference, whichever is more beneficial to the institution.
+[Revised: 4/27/17, 3/13/19]